Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-For many parameter ranges there is a short time oscillatory structure to $r_i$ resulting from nearest-neighbor connectivity changes in $\DT(X)$ (see \cite{Navigating_CVT_Landscape_Gonzalez} for more details).
+For many parameter ranges there is a short time oscillatory structure to $\r_i$ resulting from Voronoi-neighbor connectivity changes (see \cite{Navigating_CVT_Landscape_Gonzalez} for more details).
 In these cases, the late-time animations show a ``jittering'' in the individual agents direction.
-We do not see this as weakness in our model as agents on a small timescale may very well have a frenetic nature which averages out over large temporal and spatial scales.
+We do not see this as weakness in our model as agents on a small time scale may very well have a frenetic nature which averages out over large temporal and spatial scales.

-\subsubsection{Alignment vector \texorpdfstring{$a_i$}{ai}}
+\subsubsection{Alignment vector \texorpdfstring{$\a_i$}{ai}}